 That’s why it’s so important to get the right advice from one of the very small number of solicitors (like us) who are true experts in the field of collective enfranchisement and get their help to draw up the Enfranchisement Notice.

-Some freeholders may exploit one of any number of loopholes to try to declare a Notice as invalid, and an experienced solicitor will help you avoid these.
+Some freeholders may exploit one of any number of loopholes to try to declare a Notice as invalid.
+An experienced solicitor will help you avoid these.

 The Process for Declaring the Enfranchisement Notice Invalid